Lybahamid/ml-pipeline-adult-income/README.md

 Run the Pipeline:

-Execute main.py to ingest data, train models, evaluate, and save best_model_XGBoost.joblib:python main.py
+Execute main.py to ingest data, train models, evaluate, and save best_model.joblib:python main.py

 (Optional) Run log_all_models.py to ensure all three models are logged to MLflow:python log_all_models.py